intersystems-ib/workshop-iris-oauth2/README.md

 do ##class(auth.server.Utils).CreateServerConfig()
 ```

-* Have a look at the OAuth Server definition in *System Administration > Security > OAuth 2.0 > Server*
+Have a look at the OAuth Server definition in *System Administration > Security > OAuth 2.0 > Server* and check:

-* Pay attention to:
-  * *Supported grant types*
-  * *Scopes*
+### Supported grant types
+* These are the grant types that your auth server will support.
+* There are different grant types suitable for different scenarios.
+In this case we are using *authorization code*.

+### Scopes
+* A client can request one or more scopes.
+This information is displayed to the user in the consent screen.
+* You can define your own scopes.
+* Your auth server will also support OIDC scopes.

+### JWT Settings
-  * *JWT Settings*: how to sing and encrypt access token (JSON Web Token - JWT)
+* Algorithms used to sign and encrypt access token (JSON Web Token - JWT).

-  * *Customization*: [auth.server.Authenticate](oauth-auth-server/src/auth/server/Authenticate.cls), [auth.server.Validate](src/auth/server/Validate.cls) in `AUTHSERVER` namespace contains some customizations you can include in your authorization server.
-You can also customize the login and consent page.
+### Customization
+* You can customize the behaviour of your auth server.
+* In this case, customizations will be done in `AUTHSERVER` namespace.
+* [auth.server.Authenticate](oauth-auth-server/src/auth/server/Authenticate.cls) can customize different methods like:
+  * `BeforeAuthenticate`, `AfterAuthenticate`
+  * `DisplayLogin` - customize login page that will be presented to users when authenticating
+  * `DisplayPermissions` - customize consent page that will presented to users when consenting scopes
+* [auth.server.Validate](src/auth/server/Validate.cls) also can customize methods like:
+  * `ValidateUser` - this is actually how users are authenticated in the system.
+By default it authenticates based on users created on the InterSystems IRIS instance.
+However you can write any other behaviour you need.

-* After defining the server, a new `/oauth2` web application has been created.
+After defining the server, a new `/oauth2` web application has been created.
-* The OpenID URL for the server is available at: https://webserver/authserver/oauth2/.well-known/openid-configuration
+The OpenID URL for the server is available at: https://webserver/authserver/oauth2/.well-known/openid-configuration

 ## (a.2) Client
 Now, you will create client definition in the [Client](https://webserver/client/csp/sys/UtilHome.csp) instance.